-We believe that urgent action should be taken to prevent Web Design's progress from beeing stopped.
+We believe that urgent action should be taken to prevent web design's progress from being stopped.
 The changes should be in the right direction.
 There are many variants of how to simplify website builders and to add more creativity to web designs.
 But not all variants are good enough.

 We will review the following cases: the lack of creativity, Wix, and Gutenberg.